maniaplanet/documentation/dedicated-server/xml-rpc-scripts.md

 * Note : the login and the best time of the players are separated by a colon.
 This callback is sent when the script receives the "LibXmlRpc_GetPlayersTimes" trigger.

 ##### LibXmlRpc_TeamsScores
-* Data : An array with the current scores of the teams.
+* Data : An array with the current and total scores of the teams.
-* Example : ["1", "5"]
+* Example : ["1", "5", "2", "5"]
-* Note : [ScoreTeam1, ScoreTeam2].
+* Note : [ScoreTeam1, ScoreTeam2, TotalScoreTeam1, TotalScoreTeam2].
 This callback is sent when the script receives the "LibXmlRpc_GetTeamsScores" trigger.

 ##### LibXmlRpc_TeamsMode
 * Data : An array with a boolean to indicate if the mode use teams or not.